Upcoming

 The young sprinter Leslie Tebogo of Botswana would put an end to Lyles’ quest when he ran 19.46 to set a new African record.
 Kenneth Bednarek, a fellow American, would also finish ahead of Lyles.

 After the race, Lyles was noticeably laboring when breathing.
-He would later reveal that he had been diagnosed with COVID-19 a few days before.
+He later revealed that he had been diagnosed with COVID-19 a few days before.
 The announcement was met with mixed reception.
-Some people criticized him for exposing other athletes and staff to the virus while or saw it as an excuse for not winning.
+Some people criticized him for exposing other athletes and staff to the virus, while others saw it as an excuse for not winning.
 Other people commended him on finishing second despite being infected.

 Place Athlete Country Time